blackbaud/skyux-lib-addin-client/README.md

 });
 ```

-Finally, you can show an error dialog using the `showError` method:
+You can show an error dialog using the `showError` method:

 ```js
 this.addinClientService.showError({